writechoiceorg/rocketlawyer/pages/upgrading_to_rocketdocument_v2.md

 Ensure that your system is updated to handle these new v2 events to maintain functionality beyond the deprecation date.

-For more detailed information on how to implement and use these events, refer to the [RocketDocument Events](/pages/ux-component-events.md) documentation.
+> **Additional Information**: For more detailed information on how to implement and use these events, refer to the [RocketDocument Events](/pages/ux-component-events.md) documentation.

 By following these steps, you'll successfully upgrade to RocketDocument v2, taking advantage of the latest features and improvements.
 If you have any questions, please contact our Support Team [add email].